ClariceOtinga/Personal-Portfolio/README.md

-## Ian Kisali Portfolio
+## Clarice Otinga: My portfolio
-Crested using HTML,CSS and Javascript
+Created using HTML,CSS and Javascript